taanianas52/space-project-v1/README.md

 The project is currently an offline prototype.
 It uses JSON data and a PHP API layer to simulate future AI-powered medical monitoring without requiring MySQL or a real AI model yet.

 Taqwa...
-AI-ready infrastructure, so if you have any feedback, let Anas know. delete this message wHeN you finish ur work.../
+AI-ready infrastructure, so if you have any feedback == let Anas know :/

+pls delete this message wHeN you finish ur work.../

 ## Project Idea